Annapurna Circuit Trek Nepal Travel Guide

 Nepal is a landlocked country.
 Therefore, sea or river arrivals are Not applicable for reaching Nepal.

-Buses are the main form of public transport in major cities like Kathmandu and Pokhara, and for inter-city travel across Nepal.
+The bus is the main form of public transport in major cities like Kathmandu and Pokhara, and for inter-city travel across Nepal.
 Buses range from large, older models to newer, more comfortable tourist buses.
 They are usually crowded and operate on extensive routes.

 For buses, fares go directly to the conductor (helper).
 For shared jeeps, fares are typically fixed per person for a given route.
-You settle the driver or a designated collector.
+You settle the driver or a specific collector.
 City buses operate from early morning until late evening.

 Thamel in The capital of nepal and Lakeside in Pokhara are best explored on foot.
 The Annapurna Circuit is in itself a walking route.